club-cooking/ldn-club-nights/README.md

-# ldn-venues
+# ldn-club-nights

-Data on clubs, events and line-ups in London listed on Resident Advisor (RA).
+Data on clubs, events and line-ups in London listed on Resident Advisor (RA) across the years 2014-2019.
+Last scraped mid-2020.

 ## data-raw